-Procedure: Legal Assistance

-1. Do asylum seekers have access to free legal assistance at first instance in practice?

-Yes With difficulty No

-Does free legal assistance cover: Representation in interview

-□ Legal advice □ Le

-2. Do asylum seekers have access to free legal assistance on appeal against a negative decision

-in practice? ☐ Yes ☐ With difficulty ☐ No

-Does free legal assistance cover Representation in courts
+1. Procedure: Legal Assistance legal assistance at first instance in practice?
+Yes X With difficulty No Representation in interview Legal advice 2.
+Do asylum seekers have access to free in practice? legal assistance on appeal against a negative decision □ Yes ○ With difficulty □ No ○ Representation in courts ○ Legal advice

-- ☐ Legal advice

 Free legal assistance is available to asylum seekers as part of the state funded scheme of free legal aid in restricted areas of legal practice for people who do not have sufficient resources.
-Although the Immigration Rules provide that asylum seekers shall be allowed 'an effective opportunity' to obtain legal advice, 52 access to this is not guaranteed.
+Although the Immigration Rules provide that asylum seekers shall be allowed 'an effective opportunity' to obtain legal advice,55 access to this is not guaranteed.
+Statistics on applications for legal aid at first instance were not made available by the Home Office in response to parliamentary questions.56